-The opportunity to take the LSAT presents itself four times annually: in October, December, February and June.
-The test is offered on Wednesdays and Saturdays.
+The opportunity to take the LSAT presents itself various times annually: in November, January, March, June and July.
+The test is offered on Mondays and Saturdays.
 Apply online to take the LSAT at one of the following Oklahoma examination centers:

 Receiving Your Score